 Previously, it was planned to purchase German Schroff systems for these purposes, but due to supply restrictions, it was necessary to quickly switch to domestic solutions.
 Each cabinet is equipped with remote control and parameter monitoring, which is critical for the stable operation of the synchrotron.

-The SKIF synchrotron is a fourth-generation installation where an electron beam is accelerated to 3 GeV.
+The SKIF synchrotron is a fourth-generation facility where an electron beam is accelerated to 3 GeV.
 Precise control of its orbit requires ultra-stable electronics that are sensitive to temperature and humidity fluctuations.
 Russian climate cabinets provide micron-level positioning accuracy of the beam, which directly affects the quality of scientific experiments.

 Production of high-tech components for machine tool building launched in Chelyabinsk